• Skip to primary navigation

 1. Place the milk, oil, and salt in a medium saucepan and bring boil on medium heat, stirring occasionally.
 Remove from heat as soon as it bubbles.

-2. Pour into the mix, gently in the mixing bowl and add all of the tapioca flour and mix on low and once all the dry tapioca flour is mixed, then turn on high until everything comes together.
+2. Pour into the mix, gently in the mixing bowl and add all of the tapioca flour and mix on low once all the dry tapioca flour is mixed, then turn on high until everything comes together.

 3. Add one egg at a time and then mix the cheese until everything is well mixed together.
 It should have a silky, very sticky, stretchy, and soft finish.